pbean720/pbean720/README.md

 - 👋 Hi, I’m @pbean720
-- 👀 I’m interested in Web Design and Development
+- 👀 I’m interested in Data and Networking
-- 🌱 I have a B.A. in Computer Science
+- 🌱 I am a Helpdesk Technician
-- 💞️ I’m looking to collaborate on front-end design and python projects
+- 💞️ I’m looking to collaborate on data & security analytics projects
 - 📫 How to reach me: on GitHub!

 <!---